Gentle Palm & Foot Sweat Treatment Guide

 Based on sweating severity and each patient's lifestyle, we offer the most suitable non-surgical options.
 Here are three mainstream FDA-approved choices.

-Gentle Nerve Block Painless Botox
+Gentle Nerve Block Botox

 Smart Iontophoresis STOPWET